btamada/23andMe/README.md

 [Requirement] Python 2.7

+---

 How do you run this thing?

+1) I used the Chrome web browser for testing, so modify the checkout.py script so that it is pointing to your local chromedriver

+[Line 19] self.driver = webdriver.Chrome('/your/path/to/chromedriver')

-1) Open up a terminal session
+2) Open up a terminal session

-2) Run the following command:
+3) Run the following command:

    python checkout.py

+   [Note: Please use Python 2.7]

-3) Watch the amazingness ensue!
+4) Watch the amazingness ensue!